-But none of these are easy tasks without knowing how we consume electricity
+But none of these are easy tasks without knowing how we consume electricity in our homes.

 Power bills often only show lump sum figures which don't help in detecting where we can change our electricity usage to cut costs and CO2 emissions.

 But a home energy management system (HEMS) helps you track your energy use so you can identify trends and opportunities for change.